calaldees/teachingWorkshops/teacherEducation/ks5.md

 * [AQA/OCR Comparison](https://www.aqa.org.uk/resources/computer-science-and-it/as-and-a-level/computer-science-7516-7517/plan/aqa-or-ocr)
     * AQA is explicitly clear what is in the spec - practical exam is genuine application
-    * OCR Coursework mostly writeup, Spec theory is vague, little practical, difficult to engage students, resources locked behind login (inaccessible to students)
+    * OCR Coursework mostly writeup rather than code, Spec theory is vague, little practical, difficult to engage students, resources locked behind login (inaccessible to students)

 Vocational Level 3 Courses (1 Hour)
 --------------------------

-(Welcome to the entire world of FE! - TODO: Organise Guest Speaker)
+(Welcome to the entire world of FE!)

 * Combinations of module configurations for different needs
 * Lots of specs that combine the modules in different ways